Waterford Speedbowl: New owner Bruce Bemer

 On October 18, 2014, a foreclosure auction was held on the Speedbowl property.
 It was held on the same date as the annual 'Smacktoberfest' event which closes the racing season.
 There were approximately 100 people in attendance, with four registered bidders.
 The winning bid of $1.75 million came from Glastonbury, Connecticut, businessman Bruce Bemer, whose group immediately announced they intended to keep it a racetrack.
 However, the total debt that brought about the foreclosure auction was over $2 million, meaning not all the creditors owed money would be paid.
 One creditor, Ed DeMuzzio, filed motions (including a motion to reconsider and an appeal) in hopes to recoup some of his money.
 After months of negotiations between all parties involved, in early February 2015, a resolution was reached, the appeal was withdrawn and the sale was finally approved by the courts.

 Shortly afterward, Shawn Monahan was named as the new GM of the Speedbowl – six years after his first opportunity in a similar role with Terry Eames.
 Scott Tapley was also announced as the new Race Director.
 One of their earliest announcements was a change back to the track's original name, "The New London-Waterford Speedbowl".

 In 2017 Bruce Bemer was arrested for participating a sex ring and human trafficking.
 NASCAR pulled its sanction for the track's weekly Saturday divisions shortly afterward.
 INEX pulled its sanction for the US Legend Cars and Bandolero divisions as well.
 The track wasn't going to open but in 2017 but a lease deal was worked out to open the track with George Whitney managing the day-to-day of the track.
 Whitney operated the track until September 2018, when he terminated his lease with Bemer with 4 weeks left in the season.
 Mike Serluca leased the track for the remainder of the 2018 season.

 The track's main wooden grandstand which was originally built in 1951 and patch-repaired numerous times over the years, was required to be replaced by the Town of Waterford and were dismantled after the 2018 season.
 The track did not open for numerous reasons in 2019, including new grandstands yet to be installed.
 Mike Serluca resigned as GM in July 2020, shortly before a new operating team announced plans to open by August 2020.
 On September 29, 2021 the Connecticut Supreme Court overturned Bruce Bemer's conviction of patronizing a trafficked person and accessory to human trafficking.
-On July 12, 2022 Sean Foster was announced as the new GM of the Speedbowl.